sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 Unlike 1D RoPE and axial frequency RoPE, Mixed RoPE doesn't define frequencies explicitly.
 Instead, it allows the network to learn frequencies $$(\theta_t^x,\theta_t^y)$$ for $$t \in \{0, 1, \cdots, d/2\}$$ , as these are treated as learnable parameters.
 Separate sets of frequencies are used per head per self attention layer.

-RoPE ViT introduces 2D Fourier analysis to interpret the difference between RoPE-Axial and RoPE-Mixed.
-Applying a 2D Fast Fourier Transform (FFT) to all frequencies, followed by an inverse FFT (iFFT), allows for the reconstruction of the input image.
-However, due to the limited number of frequencies used, the reconstruction isn't perfect.
-The quality of this reconstruction reflects the representation capabilities of the frequencies and how effectively they can inject 2D positional information.

 ---

-While RoPE tries to tackle the problems of Absolute and Learned positional encoding, another method that addresses this fundamental question in the realm of transformer models, i.e., “how to achieve extrapolation at inference time for sequences that are longer than those encountered during training,” is Alibi(Attention with linear bias) introduced by Press et al. [1] in their ICLR 2022 paper.
+While RoPE tries to tackle the problems of Absolute and Learned positional encoding, another method that addresses this fundamental question in the realm of transformer models, i.e., “how to achieve extrapolation at inference time for sequences that are longer than those encountered during training,” is Alibi(Attention with linear bias) introduced by (Press et al. [2021] <d-cite key="press2021train"></d-cite>).

 ## **Attention with Linear Biases (**Alibi)